bramus/router/README.md

 `bramus/router` supports `GET`, `POST`, `PUT`, `DELETE`, and `OPTIONS` HTTP request methods.
 Pass in a single request method, or multiple request methods separated by `|`.

-When a route matches, the attached __route handling function__ will be executed.
+When a route matches against the current URL (e.g. `$_SERVER['REQUEST_URI']`), the attached __route handling function__ will be executed.
 The route handling function must be a [callable](http://php.net/manual/en/language.types.callable.php).
 Only the first route matched will be handled.
-When no matching route is found, an `'HTTP/1.1 404 Not Found'` status code will be returned.
+When no matching route is found, a 404 handler will be executed.

 Shorthands for single request methods are provided: